Scorpions 1979

 Lonesome Crow Scorpions - Lonesome Crow (Rhino) 1972

-The Scorpion's first album features guitar virtuoso Michael Schenker as a full-time band member.
-That being said, however, this is not the mighty metal album you might expect.
+Humble beginnings for Germany's Scorpions.
+The Scorp's first album features guitar virtuoso Michael Schenker as a full-time band member.
+His lead work is peppered all over this album.
+However, despite tihs fact, this is not the mighty metal album you might expect.
 Rather, what "Lonesome Crow" is a 70's psychedelic trip.
+Basically, they weren't even trying to be heavy yet, with the possible exception of "I'm Going Mad" and arguable, the title track.
 Very strange (or trippy) hearing this and comparing it to almost everything else the band has done.
+After recording this album, Micheal Schenker left to join UFO, replaced by Uli Jon Roth.

 The Back to Black Collection Fly to the Rainbow In Trance Virgin Killer